madanmx/crystal_laser_tools/README.md

 Spatial intensity profile follows a Gaussian distribution

 Note: This represents a first-order approximation that intentionally simplifies certain physical aspects of photon absorption dynamics for modeling purposes.
 The model can be extended to incorporate more complex scenarios as needed.

+Modified version of excel sheet of by Marie L. Grünbein, Max-Planck-Institute for Medical Research